Back to blog

 Let's go back to our duplicate time series and take a closer look.
 How are the two time series different from one another?

 The lesson?
 Always check your labels.
-Make sure you understand which labels can change, which labels are hard-coded, and which labels are optional.
-Most mistakes regarding labels or cardinality will lead to incorrect metrics
+Make sure you understand which labels can change, which are hard-coded, and which are optional.

 Summary